 .
 This museum occupies four wings (A to D) of the palace where it displays a comprehensive collection of Hungarian artwork from the Middle Ages to the present day.

-Highlights include its collection of 14th and 15th century altarpieces, exhibited in the former throne room.
+Highlights include its collection of fourteenth- and fifteenth-century altarpieces, exhibited in the former throne room.
 The museum also has a fine collection of Romanticist paintings including works from Mihály Munkácsy, a Hungarian artist known for his large canvases.

 At the other side of the complex, just west of the main dome, is another terrace with four flower beds and a central statue known as the Lószelidítő or Horse Wrangler.
 It shows a horse tamer holding a restive horse.